Skip to main content

 What Is De-Identified and Aggregated Data?

-Conversely, is a statistical summary compiled from the results of all participating employees.
+Conversely, aggregated data is a statistical summary compiled from the results of all participating employees.
 It is stripped of all personal identifiers, a process known as de-identification.
 The de-identification standard under HIPAA is rigorous, requiring the removal of 18 specific identifiers to ensure that the information cannot be traced back to an individual.

 Your employer is legally permitted to receive this aggregated, de-identified report to understand overall health trends within the company and to measure the wellness program’s effectiveness.
 This allows them to make informed decisions about health initiatives, such as offering more resources for stress management or nutrition counseling, based on the workforce’s collective needs.